toltec-dev/toltec/docs/package.md

     </tr>
 </table>

-List of package names that must **NOT** be unpacked for this package to work.
+A list of package names that must **NOT** be unpacked at the same time as this package.

 See <https://www.debian.org/doc/debian-policy/ch-relationships.html#conflicting-binary-packages-conflicts>.